Blog Home » Age Levels » Teens (Youth) » Young People Need Reasons

 Click image to enlarge in Pinterest & repin.

-Perhaps it is because they don’t find what they need and want in church and in what they’ve been taught like . . .
+Perhaps they haven’t found what they need and want in church and in what they’ve been taught.
+They want . . .

 renewal,